-The gun battery at Crinnis Head has crenellated walls on its landward side, possibly constructed for decorative purposes, to be viewed from Charles Rashleigh's estate at Duporth.
+The Battery at Crinnis Cliff has crenellated walls on its landward side, possibly constructed for decorative purposes, to be viewed from Charles Rashleigh's estate at Duporth.

 A house in Mill Lane (183-185 Charlestown Road), adjacent to the site of the late eighteenth-century Charlestown Mill.